Have you just bought seven butternut squash on offer? Are you now wondering:

 Pick a relatively cool, dry place to store your whole butternut squash.
 Surprisingly, in this case, a kitchen cupboard is actually a better option than a pantry.

 Because butternut squash keeps best at a temperature of 50-60°F (10-15°C), making most pantries too cool.
 In fact, cold temperatures cause texture degradation of butternut squash, which is why you definitely shouldn’t store whole butternut squash in the refrigerator.

 Remove the packaging your squash came in to allow for ventilation.
 You should also keep your butternut squash away from other fruit that could cause it to ripen, like bananas.

-As for squash you’ve alright cut up into pieces, refrigerate them in an airtight container.
+As for squash, if you’ve already cut it up into pieces, refrigerate them in an airtight container.
 Alternatively, you can also freeze your butternut squash.
-Either put them in an airtight container or place in a freezer bag and squeeze out all the air.
+Either put them in an airtight container or place them in a freezer bag and squeeze out all the air.

 However, it’s better to cook your butternut squash before you freeze it, as the texture of raw squash changes more when you freeze and thaw it.

 Cooked squash can be stored in an airtight container in the refrigerator or freezer.

 Freezing squash is a great idea because squash is a seasonal vegetable and can last in the freezer for months.

 If you have the perfect storage temperature and environment for butternut squash, they will last up to two months.
 That also depends on how your squash was stored before you purchased it, though.